Aman-B/Stuff-that-works/README.md

 2. ProgressRingDialog - Shows a loading ring while the data loads in background.

-3. CheckInternetConnection - Checks if device is online, returns boolean value according.
+3. CheckInternetConnection - Checks if device is online, returns boolean value accordingly.